RoyalHaskoningDHV/sam/README.md

 ## Issue tracking and Feature Requests

 Anyone can create feature requests or bug reports!
-You can browse and create new issues in Phabricator: https://dev.ynformed.nl/project/view/22/
+You can browse and create new issues in Devops: https://dev.azure.com/ynformed/SAM/_backlogs/backlog/SAM%20Team/Epics